 The Fund pursues its investment goals by investing in a broad range of income producing securities, primarily including stocks and bonds, as described below.
-The Fund will under normal conditions invest at least 80% of its net assets in income-producing securities, and at least 50% of its net assets in common stocks.
-As used herein, the term "net assets" includes the amount of any borrowings made by the Fund for investment purposes.
+The Fund will under normal conditions invest at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in incomeproducing securities, and at least 50% of its net assets, plus the amount of any borrowings for investment purposes, in common stocks.

-The Fund may invest in any stock or other equity security which the Fund's investment advisor, Thornburg Investment Management, Inc. ("Thornburg"), believes may assist the Fund in pursuing its investment goals (including smaller companies with market capitalization of less than \$500 million and companies in developing countries), including preferred stock and publicly traded real estate investment trusts.
+The Fund may invest in any stock or other equity security which Thornburg believes may assist the Fund in pursuing its investment goals (including smaller companies with market capitalization of less than \$500 million and companies in developing countries), including preferred stock and publicly traded real estate investment trusts.
 The Fund expects that equity investments in the Fund's portfolio normally will be weighted in favor of companies which pay dividends or other current income.